 - Muscle stiffness or tremors

-- Low blood pressure
+- Low blood pressure (pale gums)

-Need any more advice?
+Need more info?